NyxTheDark/OIBSIP_domain_taskno_4_5_6/OIBSIP_domain_taskno_4/network_security_threats_report.md

 - **Quantum Computing**: Future threat to current cryptographic methods
 - **5G Networks**: New infrastructure brings new vulnerabilities

-### Recommendations

-Organizations should:
-1. Develop comprehensive cybersecurity strategies aligned with business objectives
-2. Invest in advanced security technologies and skilled personnel
-3. Establish strong partnerships with security vendors and industry peers
-4. Participate in threat intelligence sharing initiatives
-5. Regularly assess and update security measures
-6. Maintain robust incident response and business continuity capabilities

-The battle against network security threats requires constant vigilance, continuous improvement, and collaboration across the cybersecurity community.
-By understanding these threats and implementing appropriate countermeasures, organizations can better protect their digital assets and maintain customer trust in an increasingly connected world.

 ---

 ## References